yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 The first number in square brackets is the probability and the second one is the impact, on a 0 to 9 scale.
-If both numbers are nine, it's not a risk anymore; it's a fact.
+If both numbers are nine, it's not a risk anymore; it's a **fact**.
 If both numbers are zero, we can simply ignore this risk.

-I listed just two, but in a real system there should be somewhere between four and 12 risks.
+I listed just two, but in a real system there should be somewhere between **four and twelve** risks.
 Too many risks is a sign that the prototype is not focused enough, while too few is due to a lack of attention.

 ## Continuous Integration